 Ideas for leftover jeera rice

-- Mix leftover jeera rice with creamy yogurt to make curd rice for refreshing tangy creamy rice.
+- Mix leftover jeera rice with creamy yogurt or mix vegetable raita to make curd rice for a refreshing, tangy, creamy rice.

 Jeera rice is incredibly versatile and pairs well with several dishes.
 Here are a few serving ideas:

-- Serve it alongside lentils for a comforting meal.
+- Serve it with lentils like yellow lentils, white lentils for a comforting meal.

-- Add a cucumber raita (or plain yogurt dip) and a fresh salad for a light and refreshing meal.
+- Add raita such as cucumber raita, boondi raita, mixed veg raita for a light and refreshing meal.

 FAQ